 1. This is a worrying time.
 The pandemic doesn’t just impact on physical health; your mental health can also be affected.
 If you already experience poor mental health, you may find your condition has worsened.
 Even if you have never been affected, you may be struggling.
 All education staff are key workers.
-Depending on your circumstances, anxieties about your family’s health and wellbeing may well have been compounded by concerns related to full opening of schools/colleges from September.
+Depending on your circumstances, anxieties about your family’s health and wellbeing may well be compounded by on-going concerns about safety issues.

 2. There is much we can do collectively and individually to alleviate concerns and many resources are available.
 As a member of the NEU puts you are wellplaced to help yourself and colleagues through this difficult time and get support from your workplace reps or branch officers.